Fausto95/sml/Readme.md

-# This are my personal notes that I'm taking while learning Standard ML
+# These are my personal notes that I'm taking while learning Standard ML

 ### Variables Bindings